Pogo oscillation: Origin

-In general, pogo oscillation occurs when a surge in combustion chamber pressure increases back pressure against the fuel coming into the engine.
+In general, pogo oscillation occurs when a surge in combustion chamber pressure increases against the fuel coming into the engine.
 This reduces fuel flow and thus chamber pressure.
-The reduced chamber pressure in turn reduces back pressure at the pump, causing more fuel to come in and repeating the cycle.
+The reduced chamber pressure in turn reduces back pressure at the fuel pump, causing more fuel to come in and repeating the cycle.
 In this way, a rocket engine experiencing pogo oscillations is conceptually operating somewhat like a pulsejet or pulse detonation engine.

-If the pulse cycle happens to match a resonance frequency of the rocket then dangerous oscillations can occur through positive feedback, which can, in extreme cases, tear the vehicle apart.
+If the pulse cycle happens to match a resonance frequency of the rocket, dangerous oscillations can occur through positive feedback, which can, in extreme cases, tear the vehicle apart.
 Other situations that can induce fuel pressure fluctuations include flexing of fuel pipes.